 Pauses can also be specifically programmed to occur during the concentric (upwards) or eccentric (downwards) phase of a lift.

-Pausing as the muscles are lengthening under tension (eccentric phase), is very stressful on the muscle fibres and therefore, great for maximising muscle trauma.
+Pausing as the muscles are lengthening under tension (eccentric phase), is very stressful on the muscle fibres and therefore, great for maximizing muscle trauma.
 The eccentric phase is much stronger than the concentric phase and therefore, more weight can be used.

 Pausing during the concentric phase takes away the momentum that has been generated and therefore, makes the lift much harder to complete.
-It requires the lifter to be very stable and forces them to maximise the rate of force development – intent is key!
+It requires the lifter to be very stable and forces them to maximize the rate of force development – intent is key!